39 Favorite Cottage Garden Plants for a Beautiful, Blooming Garden

 Final Thoughts

-The best cottage gardens are the ones that feel personal, not perfect.
-A mix of old favorites and discoveries, plants that self-seed in unexpected places, and a few you’ve grown from seed in the greenhouse and watched come to life in the garden.
-That’s what makes a space feel truly yours.
+The best cottage gardens are the ones that feel personal, not perfect: a mix of old favorites and new discoveries, plants that self-seed in unexpected places, and a few you’ve watched come up from seed in the greenhouse and finally bloom in the garden.
+That’s what makes your space feel truly yours.

 Whether you’re starting from scratch or slowly adding to what you already have, a cottage garden grows with you.
 It changes with the seasons, fills in over time, and becomes part of your story.